 The design patterns are strategies for solving common object-oriented design problems.
 Using the design patterns you can make your code more flexible, reusable and maintainable.
 We must use the design patterns during the analysis and requirement phase of SDLC (Software Development Life Cycle).

-Basically, design patterns are categorized into two parts:
+Basically, java design patterns are categorized into two parts:

 - Core java (or JSE) Design Patterns.

 At a higher level there are architectural patterns that are larger in scope, usually describing an overall pattern followed by an entire system.

 Java has many different types of design patterns:

 - Structural patterns address concerns related to the high level structure of an application being developed.

 - Computational patterns address concerns related to the identification of key computations.

 - Algorithm strategy patterns address concerns related to high level strategies that describe how to exploit application characteristic on a computation platform.

 - Implementation strategy patterns address concerns related to the realization of the source code to support how the program itself is organized and the common data structures specific to parallel programming.

 - Execution patterns address concerns related to the support of the execution of an application, including the strategies in executing streams of tasks and building blocks to support the synchronization between tasks.